-Champions Man City are not finished - Walker
+'We must win Champions League to be one of best'

 "I have been here eight years.
 This is my home and the amazing moments keep on coming."

-Erling Haaland, who has scored a remarkable 52 goals in 49 games in all competitions - including a record-breaking 36 goals in 34 Premier League games, added: "It is unreal.
+Erling Haaland, who has scored a remarkable 52 goals in 49 games in all competitions - including a record-breaking 36 goals in 34 Premier League matches, added: "It is unreal.
 I don't know what to say.
 I am so happy.
 These are the memories I will remember for the rest of my life.

 "Debut season, 36 goals, Premier League trophy and two more finals to come.
 Not bad."